scopeusc/scope-s19/lesson-5/README.md

 ### LocationData Class
 As we mentioned in the API introduction, our first call to the MetaWeather endpoints will be passing in a latitude and a longitude to obtain the desired location's WOEID ("Where On Earth ID").
 Along with the the WOEID, we'll also want to save the title of the location, in order to display it within our Flutter application.

-Create a folder within weather_app/lib called `models` and create a new Dart file with the following contents:
+Create a folder within weather_app/lib called `models` and create a new Dart file called `LocationData.dart` with the following contents:
 ```dart
 class LocationData {
   final String title;